 - Local pickup is not allowed for digital items

-In addition to meeting the guidelines of this policy, listings for all informational products also need to meet the requirements of our compilation and informational items policy.
+In addition to meeting the guidelines of this policy, listings and products for all informational products also need to meet the requirements of our compilation and informational items policy.
 For more information on selling gift cards, please see the Gift cards policy.

 We may approve certain first party providers to list digitally delivered goods for sale outside of these guidelines.

 Make sure you follow these guidelines.
 If you don't, you may be subject to a range of actions.
 We may limit, restrict, or suspend you from buying, selling, or using site features.
-All of your listings may be removed, displayed lower or not shown in search results, without refunding any or all applicable fees.
+All of your listings and products may be removed, displayed lower or not shown in search results, without refunding any or all applicable fees.
 You may also forfeit special account status and any discounts.

 What are the guidelines?Allowed